-NECC proposes to offer a long-term ground lease of a portion of their Haverhill Campus to a development partner who will be responsible for planning, financing, permitting, and constructing the site's improvements as well as operating the end-state facilities.
-These improvements will, at a minimum, include updates / modernization to the fields and address the deferred maintenance backlog in Building D. They may also include substantial addition, renovations, or new facilities altogether.
+NECC proposes to offer a long-term ground lease, up to 99 years, of a portion of their Haverhill Campus to a development partner who will be responsible for planning, financing, permitting, and constructing site and building improvements as well as operating the end-state facilities.
+These improvements will, at a minimum, include updates/modernization to the fields and address the deferred maintenance backlog in Building D. They may also include substantial addition, renovations, or new facilities altogether.
 As a condition of its ground lease, the development partner will offer NECC rights to the facilities in a mutually agreeable format which improves offerings for students.
 The approximately 16-acre ground lease area will include Building D and the athletic fields and may include space for additional parking.